 Initially, Village Farms started off as a hydroponic grower of innocuous, everyday vegetables like cucumbers and tomatoes.

 However, hydroponics have other botanical uses.
 And with legalization momentum gaining speed, it only made sense for Village Farms to expand into CBD-rich hemp.
-This year has been a particularly busy one for the company, with Village Farms entering a joint venture with Arkansas Valley Hemp to start growing hemp in Colorado.
-Moreover, it has a joint venture with Emerald Health under Village Farms’ Pure Sunfarms brand.
+Last year has been a particularly busy one for the company, with Village Farms entering a joint venture with Arkansas Valley Hemp to start growing hemp in Colorado.
+Moreover, it has a joint venture with Emerald Health Therapeutics (OTCMKTS:EMHTF) under Village Farms’ Pure Sunfarms brand.

 Under the latter joint venture, the entity can grow 75,000 kilograms of cannabis annually.
 That would make it one of the best-performing Canadian cannabis producers.
 Certainly, it makes VFF stock an intriguing pick, especially because the company is getting the business done.

 Undoubtedly, one of this sector’s toughest barriers to entry is funding.
 Most mainstream banks and financial institutions won’t touch cannabis companies for completely understandable reasons.
-Because cannabis falls under the Schedule I classification, the federal government could crack down at any moment.
+Because cannabis falls under Schedule I classification, the federal government could crack down at any moment.
 It’s an underlying risk that sends shivers to bankers.

-Thankfully for “weedpreneuers,” Mentor Capital (OTCMKTS:MNTR) has a much more open mind.
+Thankfully for weed entrepreneurs, Mentor Capital (OTCMKTS:MNTR) has a much more open mind.
 Through its unique incentive structure, Mentor provides smaller cannabis companies necessary funding.
 But what makes Mentor different from its competitors is that it leaves total operating control to the client-company founders.
 It’s a refreshingly symbiotic relationship, especially in this business.

-To address rising costs associated with cannabis care, Novus Acquisition & Development (OTCMKTS:NDEV) offers the first marijuana-based health plan.
+To address the rising costs associated with cannabis care, Novus Acquisition & Development (OTCMKTS:NDEV) offers the first marijuana-based health plan.
 Novus doesn’t just stop at common medical applications, either.
 They offer comprehensive plans for hemp and cannabidiol, alternative therapies and even dental and optical coverage.

 But why I’m really intrigued by NDEV stock is the underlying company’s pioneering spirit.
-As the marijuana industry continues to boom, you can expect similar businesses to sprout in the future.
+As the marijuana industry continues to boom, you can expect similar businesses to sprout up in the future.

 Medical Marijuana (OTCMKTS:MJNA) is literally a company of firsts.
 In 2009, Medical Marijuana became the first publicly traded cannabis company in the U.S. A year later, it pioneered the direct-sales business model for weed products.
 A little bit down the road in 2012, MJNA became the first company to introduce cannabinoid foods and supplements to the mainstream retail market.

 Thus, the play here is that MJNA stock may recover in a return of bullish sentiment.
-However, it is absolutely risky and you should only play this with “stupid” money.
+However, it is absolutely risky, and you should only play this with “stupid” money.

 And finally, we’re down to our last idea for cannabis stocks to buy.
 If you’ve read this far, I congratulate you.
 With over 5,400 words, you’ve read the equivalent of 24 double-spaced pages.
 That, my friends, is lot of weed.